Chart Color Schemes

 Raby is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Raby, as evaluated at the latest Census, consisted of 92.5% houses and 7.5% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This compared to Sydney metro's 78.5% houses and 21.5% other dwellings.
-Home ownership in Raby was at 31.7%, with the remaining dwellings either mortgaged (48.1%) or rented (20.2%).
-The median monthly mortgage repayment in Raby was $2,000, below Sydney metro's average of $2,100.
-Meanwhile, the median weekly rent figure in Raby was recorded at $410, compared to Sydney metro's $380.
-Nationally, Raby's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The latest Census evaluation showed that 92.5% of dwellings in Raby were houses, with the remaining 7.5% being semi-detached, apartments, or other types.
+This is compared to Sydney metro's 78.5% houses and 21.5% other dwellings.
+Home ownership in Raby stood at 31.7%, with mortgaged dwellings at 48.1% and rented ones at 20.2%.
+The median monthly mortgage repayment was $2,000, lower than Sydney metro's average of $2,100.
+Meanwhile, the median weekly rent in Raby was $410, higher than Sydney metro's $380.
+Nationally, Raby's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing